 - Vitamin C

-and it is a superfood with many health benefits, among others, it is great to support liver detoxification and cleansing because it activates the liver enzymes and increases bile.
-It is also very helpful when mixed with carrots and apples to fight fatigue, nausea, and body aches after a heavy night of drinking.
+and it is a superfood with many health benefits; among others, it is great to support liver detoxification and cleansing because it activates the liver enzymes and increases bile.
+It is also beneficial when mixed with carrots and apples to fight fatigue, nausea, and body aches after a heavy night of drinking.

-For 2 servings of this detox drink, you will need:
+For two servings of this detox drink, you will need the following:

 5. Green tea

-Green tea is another essential liquid to take when detoxifying your body because it is not just a good weight-loss drink but also a drink full of antioxidants that can protect your liver from getting liver diseases and can also be very beneficial for alcohol intoxication, as shown in one study.
+Green tea is another essential liquid when detoxifying your body because it is an excellent weight-loss drink and a drink full of antioxidants that can protect your liver from getting liver diseases and can be very beneficial for alcohol intoxication, as shown in one study.
 (5)

 6. Apple Cider Vinegar

-Apple cider vinegar has many anti-microbial and antioxidative effects, and scientific studies show that it has a protective effect against oxidative liver injury and prevents lipid peroxidation.
+Apple cider vinegar has many anti-microbial and antioxidative effects, and scientific studies show that it protects against oxidative liver injury and prevents lipid peroxidation.
 (6)

 7. Beverages with electrolytes

-Some sports beverages, coconut water, and even children’s drinks are rich with electrolytes, potassium, and sodium that can improve the electrolyte imbalance caused by dehydration and minimize the hangover effect.
+Some sports beverages, coconut water, and even children’s drinks are rich in electrolytes, potassium, and sodium, which can improve the electrolyte imbalance caused by dehydration and minimize the hangover effect.

 3 Best Ways To Eliminate Alcohol From The Body Besides Hydration

-Flushing out alcohol from your system can vary from person to person and their metabolism, how much alcohol they have consumed, their age, body weight, gender (males metabolize faster than females), and medications they take.
+Flushing alcohol from your system can vary from person to person, and their metabolism, how much alcohol they have consumed, their age, body weight, gender (males metabolize faster than females), and medications they take.

-Note: some medications like opiates can provoke cardiac arrest when taken with alcohol and aspirin, when taken with alcohol, may provoke internal bleeding.
+Note: some medications, like opiates, can provoke cardiac arrest when taken with alcohol, and aspirin, when taken with alcohol, may cause internal bleeding.